karelia/ConnectionKit/README.md

 FTP is very similar to plain WebDAV, except it always asks for authentication.
 Usually, you respond with a username and password, but can pass a `nil` credential for anonymous FTP login.

-### WebDAV over HTTPS
+### WebDAV and FTP with TLS/SSL

-The validity of the server is checked first.
+The authenticity of the server is checked by examining its certificate during connection.
 This takes the form of potentially multiple challenges with the either of the following authentication methods:

 * `NSURLAuthenticationMethodServerTrust`
 * `NSURLAuthenticationMethodClientCertificate`